Released: 14th June 1999

 Billboard Hot 100 chart run: 81-57-48-36-28-27-27-26-22-21-21-22-25-33-40-54-61-69-81-86

-When the time came for Britney Spears to follow-up her record-breaking debut single, the conventions of ‘90s pop music dictated that her second release would likely be cut from the same cloth.
+When the time came for Britney Spears to follow up her record-breaking debut single, the conventions of ‘90s pop music dictated that her second release would likely be cut from the same cloth.
 Imagine the surprise then, when Sometimes arrived and marked one of the quickest reinventions in the history of pop music, turning our suggestive pop vixen into the virginal girl-next-door.

 For many, Sometimes was – and remains – a difficult single to digest as the follow-up to …Baby One More Time.
 Certainly, the critical response was mixed, and rightly so.
-Anything released in the immediate aftermath of Britney’s debut hit was likely to compare unfavourably but Sometimes was a complete change of tack.
+Anything released in the immediate aftermath of Britney Spears’s debut hit was likely to compare unfavourably but Sometimes was a complete change of tack.
 Having built a robust and distinctive identity around their new teen idol, most people would have expected Jive Records to try and consolidate that further.
-Instead, this single actively seeks to unpick almost every aspect of Britney’s image and repackage her as a somewhat different pop prospect altogether.
-Before Max Martin and Cheiron got their hands on the …Baby One More Time album, the intention had been to position Britney Spears as a teen Sheryl Crow-esque artisté.
-And although Sometimes was part of the evolution of the album, you sense that it probably sat closer to the sort of music originally envisaged for her.
-Needless to say, many pop fans and spectators were baffled.
-But while this single was a complete U-turn on …Baby One More Time, it made Britney herself far more marketable to the conservative mainstream, i.e. the ones who were buying albums for their young kids.
-From a marketing perspective, Sometimes was a necessity, and also a stroke of genius.
+Instead, this single actively seeks to unpick almost every aspect of Britney Spears’s image and repackage her as a somewhat different pop prospect altogether.
+Before Max Martin and Cheiron got their hands on the …Baby One More Time album, the intention had been to position Britney Spears as a teen Sheryl Crow-esque artist.

 That said, the one aspect of Sometimes that has retained its identity is the music video.
-In itself, it’s not a particularly eventful entry in Britney’s videography.
+In itself, it’s not a particularly eventful entry in Britney Spears’s videography.
 But it does capture, probably better than any other visual from the first few albums, the hearty innocence of late ‘90s bubblegum pop.
 While it was primarily the uptempo anthems of the era that dominated the dancefloor and grabbed the headlines, underpinning most of the big American teen pop acts was a sincere wholesomeness.
 The video for Sometimes is the very essence of that halcyon period of music, set on and around a shoreline with azure skies, golden sands and an idyllic pier.
 There was no subtlety here; it was an aggressively constructed reassurance that behind the pop vixen façade lay a sweet-natured schoolgirl.

 In terms of its chart fortunes, Sometimes was pretty much guaranteed to be at least minimally successful.
 In America, the single peaked at #21 on the Billboard Hot 100; a huge achievement given it wasn’t ever released commercially.
 Instead, the intention was to drive sales towards the …Baby One More Time album and considering it spent 50 consecutive weeks in the top 10, the strategy proved rather successful.
-In the UK, Sometimes peaked at #3 and enjoyed a solid run in the chart, certainly enough to prove to any doubters that it was much more than a rebound hit.
-Immediately stepping out of the shadow of her debut hit might have come as a surprise, but it was a challenge Britney Spears was always going to face at some point.
-By doing it sooner rather than later, Jive Records put our new pop princess firmly in the driving seat, immediately disproving any suspicions that she was a one-trick pony.
+In the UK, Sometimes peaked at #3 and spent four months in the top 75; certainly enough to prove to any doubters that this was purely driven by the momentum from Britney Spears’s previous single.
+The track ultimately sold 427,600 copies – ending 1999 as the 33rd highest-seller of the year – and sits at 584,000 copies with the addition of digital sales and downloads, making it her 7th biggest hit overall.